Actively Recruiting

 - History of PFO closure or other migraine-related surgical treatments

-- Presence of other severe cardiac or neurological diseases, mental disorders, or psychological conditions
+- Severe cardiac or neurological diseases, mental disorders, or psychological conditions

-- Contraindications to closure surgery or MRI scans, such as severe infection, coagulation problems, cardiac pacemakers, aneurysm clips, metallic foreign bodies in the eye, or non-removable metal dentures
+- Contraindications to closure surgery or MRI scans, including severe infection, coagulation problems, pacemakers, aneurysm clips, metallic foreign bodies in the eye, or non-removable metal dentures

-- Unable to complete migraine symptom assessments or imaging examinations for any reason
+- Unable to complete migraine symptom assessments or imaging examinations for other reasons

 AI-Screening